Years published: 1985, 1986, 1990, 1992, 1993, 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2004, 2007, 2012, 2015

 The F8 gene is located on the X chromosome.
 Approximately 70% of cases are inherited in an X-linked pattern.
 In the remaining 30%, cases occur spontaneously (i.e., as a result of a de novo mutation) without a previous family history of the disorder.

 Females have two X chromosomes, but one of the X chromosomes is “turned off” or inactivated and all of the genes on that chromosome are inactivated.
 Carrier females, known as heterozygotes, inherit a single copy of the disease-causing variant, such as the gene for hemophilia A, and a normal copy of the F8 gene which compensates for the copy with the hemophilia-causing variant.
 If a female has a large proportion of the X chromosome with the normal gene inactivated, she may have symptoms of the disorder.
 Depending on the proportion of the X-chromosome with the disease-causing copy of the gene, a female may exhibit symptoms of the disorder, most commonly appearing to have mild hemophilia.
 There are other rare mechanisms which can cause a female to have hemophilia or other conditions caused by genes on the X chromosome.

 Hemophilia A is the most common X-linked recessive disorder and the second most common inherited clotting factor deficiency after von Willebrand disease.
-Hemophilia A only affects males fully, although some carrier females may develop certain symptoms of the disorder.
-Approximately 1 in 5,000 males born has hemophilia A. Approximately 60% of individuals with hemophilia A have a severe form of the disorder.
+Hemophilia A mostly affects males but females can also be affected.
+Approximately 1 in 5,000 males born have hemophilia A. Approximately 60% of individuals with hemophilia A have a severe form of the disorder.
 All racial and ethnic groups are equally affected by hemophilia.